DLM-IBM/glossary/index.md

 ### file share
 {: #x2022902}

 In the IBM cloud environment, a persistent storage system where users store and share files.
-In {{site.data.keyword.containerlong}}, users can mount Docker volumes on file shares.
+In IBM Containers, users can mount Docker volumes on file shares.

 ### fire
 {: #x2239904}

 To activate a trigger.

-### flow line
-{: #x4879516}

-A directional line that indicates the sequence of activities within a process.

 ### fork
 {: #x2023301}

+- To create a project and Git repository that contain all of the repository content and history of another project.
 - In Git, a divergent copy of a repository that can be modified without affecting or having to synchronize with the original.
-- To create a project and Git repository that contain all of the repository content and history of another project.

 ### framework
 {: #x2023472}